wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 UPDATE FROM A PREVIOUS VERSION:
-- go to Cimy User Extra Fields admin options, press "Fix the problem" button and confirm
+- visit Cimy User Extra Fields admin options, DB upgrade will be performed automatically

 HOW TO ASSIGN A DEFAULT VALUE TO THE EXTRA FIELDS: